Italy's Berlusconi family sells Mediobanca stake

 Del Vecchio declined to comment on the Fininvest stake sale.

-Fininvest, which controls Italy’s biggest commercial broadcaster Mediaset, had bought an initial 1% stake in Mediobanca in 2007 and then doubled it the following year.
+Fininvest, which controls Italy's biggest commercial broadcaster Mediaset (MS.MI), bought a 1% stake in Mediobanca in 2007 and doubled it the following year.

 The holding has always been considered a purely financial investment.

-The disposal comes after Mediaset and its second-largest investor Vivendi this month ended a years-long legal war striking a deal that will see the French group drastically cut its stake in the Italian broadcaster.
+The disposal comes after Mediaset and its second-largest investor Vivendi (VIV.PA) this month ended a years-long legal war with a deal that will see the French group drastically cut its stake in the Italian broadcaster.

-Under the accord, Fininvest in July will increase its current 44% holding to 49% and may raise it further in coming years as Vivendi sells down its stake.
+Under the accord, Fininvest in July will increase its holding to 49% from 44% and may raise it further in coming years as Vivendi reduces its stake. read more

 Fininvest said in a statement the sale was intended "to rationalise and rebalance its financial investment portfolio".

-Shares in Mediobanca have nearly doubled in value over the past 12 months, outperforming a 73% rise in Italy’s banking index.
+Shares in Mediobanca have nearly doubled in value over the past 12 months, outperforming a 73% rise in Italy's banking index (.FTITLMS3010).

+Fininvest said it had sold 17.7 million shares, pointing to a selling price of around 9.8 euros, just above the stock's closing price on Monday of 9.782 euros.

 Our Standards: The Thomson Reuters Trust Principles.